 CFANS has international programs for undergraduates in nine general areas of study, some of which are specific for majors in the college.
 As a CFANS student, you also have access to hundreds of study abroad programs throught the University's Learning Abroad Center.

 Study abroad programs can be short-term—one to four weeks—or semester long.
 You also can gain internship, work and research experience abroad.

 - Meet with your academic advisor to discuss your plans.
 Together, identify the best time for you to go abroad based on the courses in your Four-Year Plan.

 - Create an online profile and complete the First Step Module on the Learning Abroad Center website.
 Schedule a First Step Meeting with a program selection advisor, who will help you find a program that matches your academic, career and personal goals.
-St. Paul drop-in hours are Wednesdays from 2-4 in 130 Coffey Hall.
+You can also take advantage of our St. Paul drop-in hours, every Wednesday from 2-4 in 130 Coffey Hall.

 - Use our study aboard planning worksheet to stay on track.

 While our short-term options are designed primarily for undergraduate students, occasionally some courses incorporate graduate students as well.
 Please speak with our office about your interests to further explore the possibility of a short-term study abroad program.

 If you would like to discuss your plans further or have additional questions, contact us at email@example.com.